opendnssec/odslab/opendnssec-lab.md

     That was a massive piece of configuration!
 You can always check your configuration for syntax errors using the following command:

-        > named-checkconf
+        named-checkconf

-9. Finally, restart BIND.
+9. Finally, restart BIND:

         sudo rndc reload

-10. You should also verify that the zone is served by BIND.
+10. You should also verify that the zone is served by BIND:

-        > dig +dnssec @127.0.0.1 groupX.odslab.se SOA
+        dig +dnssec @127.0.0.1 groupX.odslab.se SOA